MARS: Multi-Agent Adaptive Reasoning with Socratic Guidance for Automated Prompt Optimization: Supplementary Analysis

 \subsection{Converagence Analysis}

-Figure~\ref{converagence} presents the convergence analysis across four BBH tasks.
-To better monitor the APO process, we visualized its iterative optimization trajectory, selecting 10 iterations as the observation window.
+\textbf{MARS achieves faster convergence in most tasks, improving both efficiency and optimization quality.} Figure~\ref{converagence} presents the convergence analysis across four BBH tasks.
+To better monitor the APO process, we visualize the iterative optimization trajectory within a 10-iteration observation window.

-The results show that MARS exhibits an upward training trajectory in the early iterations.
-For instance, in Task A, MARS converges to the optimal solution by iteration 5.
-In contrast, in the OPRO task, even after 10 iterations, convergence is not achieved, leading to higher resource consumption.
-This highlights MARS’s efficiency in reaching the optimal solution within fewer iterations, thereby reducing resource overhead and improving optimization efficiency.
+The results show that MARS exhibits an upward reward trend in the early stages.
+For instance, in Task `Ruin Names', it converges to the optimal solution by iteration 5.
+In contrast, in the OPRO task, convergence is not reached even after 10 iterations, resulting in higher resource consumption.
+This comparison highlights MARS’s ability to reach optimal prompts in fewer steps, reducing computational cost and enhancing efficiency.